miqlar/ghoflow/README.md

 4) Approve superfluid allowance for GHOx.
 5) Go to superfluid dashboard and create a stream with the right flowrate.

-These are **5-6 transactions** (depending if the user deposits ETH or Tokens), and the user needs to know all of these protocols - **not great for adoption**.
+These are **5-6 transactions** (depending if the user deposits ETH or Tokens), and the user needs to know all of these protocols and how they work - **not great for adoption**.

 GhoFlow comes to the rescue!
-The merchant sets up the widget in the checkout, with whatever is the subscription price, and BAM! in a single transaction, the user creates a stream of GHO into the merchants wallet.
+The merchant sets up the payment widget in the checkout, with whatever is the subscription price, and BAM! in a single transaction, the user creates a stream of GHO into the merchants wallet.

 ## Features